Author:

 If you are eligible for funding, capital will be remitted in as soon as 48 hours.

-Contrasted with borrowing from banks and repaying fixed amounts regularly, revenue-based financing gives you ample flexibility in repayment.
+Contrasted with borrowing money from banks (borrow-based finance) and repaying fixed amounts regularly, revenue-based financing gives you ample flexibility in repayment.

 Under the RBF approach, RBF platforms (which provide funding) will share a small percentage of your monthly revenue as repayment for the capital provided.